-Import from China to Kenya
+Import from the US to Kenya

 - ✓ Import Duty (EAC CET): 0–25% (most consumer goods 25%)